Megham-Garg/Megham-Garg/README.md

 <p align="left"> <img   src="https://komarev.com/ghpvc/?username=Megham-garg" alt="Megham" /> </p>
 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently a full stack web developer and a data scientist in Paxcom.
+- 🔭 &nbsp; I’m currently a full stack developer in Paxcom.
 - 📎  &nbsp; Contributing actively to [Hub](https://github.com/Megham-Garg/Megham-Garg/).
-- 🔎 &nbsp; Researching in the field of NLP and Computer Science.
+- 🔎 &nbsp; Researching in the field of NLP and Web development.
 - 🤔 &nbsp; Exploring newer technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science, ML and Mathematics.
+- 🎓 &nbsp; Studying NLP, ML and Computer Science.
-- 💼 &nbsp; full stack developer.
+- 💼 &nbsp; Full Stack Developer.
-- 🌱 &nbsp; Next want to work on AR.
+- 🌱 &nbsp; Next i want to work on AR.
 - ✍️ &nbsp; Love participating in data science competitions, and coding competitions.
 - ✨ &nbsp; Out of work, find me trading, and building businesses.
 - ☕ &nbsp; I believe, a walk outside can be the ultimate solution for any stress.